 I don't know about you, but the pandemic has made me appreciate the value of phone calls more than I used to (Zoom fatigue, anyone?).
-It's really helpful to have a running address book, where emails and phone numbers are documented for instant reference.
-A personal CRM serves as a source of truth for all your contact management needs.
+It's really helpful to have a running address book, where emails, phone numbers, and social media info (LinkedIn, Facebook, Twitter) are documented for instant reference.
+A personal customer relationship manager serves as a source of truth for all your contact management needs.

 Set reminders for important events

 Some people are naturally thoughtful and have machine-like memories for personal life events like birthdays, children's birthdays, anniversaries, bar mitzvahs, you name it and they are all over it.
 Well, most people could use a little bit of technology help.
 Syncing your personal CRM to your calendar or a reminder app is like building a personal life workflow so you don't forget any important dates ever again!
 The bonus?
 You'll be a better friend thanks to this.